nginxinc/nginx-gateway-fabric/examples/backend-tls/README.md

 # Backend TLS Policy Example

-In this example, we will create a Backend TLS Policy, attach it to our
+In this example, we will create a Backend TLS Policy, attach it to our application service, and then configure routing rules.
+The Backend TLS Policy will be picked up by NGF and the connection between NGF and the upstream server will use HTTPS.

 ## Running the Example